 5. Add lemon juice is needed.
 Garnish with corainder leaves.

-You can make dumplings up to 2-3 hours before upto the point of cooking.
+Note: You can make dumplings up to 2-3 hours before upto the point of cooking.
 Then place on a greased tray, cover with a cling film and keep aside.
 Start cooking 30 minutes before serving

 The temperature to cook the baati may vary when you see the baatis are golden brown break open a little and check the inside is cooke or not.
 That way you will know it is done or not.